Joel-HsienChi/PointRobotUi/readme.md

    1. `check_ID_password_function(self, userid, password):`

-      This function is connected to the login button in login_Ui, which will take the context that user types in textbox "UserID_Input" as userid and "password_Input" as password, checking the availability of them, and determine the login type to be recorded.
+      This function is connected to the login button in login_Ui, which will take the context that user types in textbox `UserID_Input` as `userid` and `password_Input` as `password`, checking the availability of them, and determine the login type to be recorded.

       No matter whether user's success or failed the login action, the record will be added into database's Login_record table.